 Creating Bins is a must-must step in creating a Histogram.
 Bins are actually buckets of different sizes.
 And, you have to distribute the dataset into those buckets to calculate the frequency and then, you can plot a bar chart with bins size vs frequency In short, the bins are described as continuous and not overlapping intervals of the variable.
 The intervals can be homogenous or not to create a histogram but they should be continuous.

-Steps to Make a Histogram in Excel Using Data Analysis
+How to Make a Histogram in Excel Using Data Analysis: Easy Steps

 In this section, I will show you the quick and easy steps to make a histogram in Excel using data analysis on Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
 I have used Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If anything of this article doesn’t work in your version then leave us a comment.